Parul-mahajan/Prompt-Library/TroubleshootingPrompts/ResolvingDependencyConflicts.md

 ## Prompt 1: Resolving Package Dependency Issues
 ```
-Intent: To help developers resolve conflicts between package dependencies.
+Use Case: To help developers resolve conflicts between package dependencies.

-Context: You are encountering dependency conflicts in a project.
+Prompt: You are encountering dependency conflicts in a project.
 The project details are as follows:

 Project_name: {project_name}
 Dependency_error: {dependency_error}